CMiSSioN/CustomActivatableEquipment/AdditionalFiles/Readme.txt

 			"FailISDamage":10,  - Damage to inner structure on fail "FailCrit":true, - if true fail inflicts critical rolls.
 			"SelfCrit": false - if true make crit hit to self.
+			"ShutdownOnFail": true, - if true on component fail it will be deactivated, if false component will continue to work after fail.
+			                          Note: it does not affects manual activation.
+If component failed on manual activation it remains offline regardless this setting
-			"FailDamageLocations":["LeftLeg","RightLeg"], - list of locations to damage.
+			"FailCheckOnActivationEnd": false - if true fail check will be performed on activation end instead of move end "FailDamageLocations":["LeftLeg","RightLeg"], - list of locations to damage.
 			                              Available values Head,LeftArm, LeftTorso, CenterTorso, RightTorso,RightArm,LeftLeg,RightLeg.
 ONLY this values.
 			"FailDamageVehicleLocations":["Front","Left"], - list of locations to damage.
 Used if component installed on vehicle